Join our community

 Jackman ICS is committed to diversity in all forms.
 Three principles underlie ongoing efforts to build a unique learning community and create diverse, gender-balanced, equitable classrooms with broad-based populations representing cultural, economic, and social diversity:

-Preference will be given to siblings of currently enrolled children, candidates who have completed the Jackman ICS-Bloorview Integrated Kindergarten JK/SK Program, and children of Jackman ICS employees.
+Preference will be given to siblings of currently enrolled children and children of Jackman ICS employees.
 There is no preferred status for children of the University of Toronto employees beyond Jackman ICS, or for children of Laboratory School alumni.
 The Admissions Committee, chaired by the Principal, reviews the admissions policy annually.

 The Nursery School, the only year for admitting a full class of new students, has spaces for 10 girls and 10 boys.
 The admissions process for the Nursery school begins in January and ends in March of each year.
 We will contact you if we are able to consider your application in the year your child turns three years of age.